PHYS3888/Tutorial_DynamicalSystems/README.md

 If you can be dropped somewhere on the boundary of the safe zone (defined by `-1 < x < 1` and `-1 < y < 1`), where would you choose to be dropped to give yourself the longest time in safe waters (and thus maximize your chances of being saved).

-Use the `TimeToExitBox` function to evaluate when you first leave the box (note it adds a tiny amount of noise around where you tell it to start).
+Use the `TimeToExitBox(x0,y0)` function to evaluate when you first leave the box after starting at `(x0,y0)` (note it adds a tiny amount of noise around where you tell it to start).
 What is the longest duration that you can keep the system in the box?
 Where did you start the system?